lawsonlam07/Knightmare-Katharsis/README.md

 I am also working on a documentation website here:
 > https://codepen.io/Paracosm-Arcana/full/VwgodBK

-This project is made with [p5.js](https://p5js.org/), which is a JavaScript library.
+This project is made with [p5.js](https://p5js.org/), which is a JavaScript library that allows me to draw to the screen without using HTML and CSS.